-Your body will need about 1 to 3 months to adjust to the pill.
-Use another form of birth control, such as latex condoms and foam, during the first month.
-After the first month, you can use only the pill for birth control.
+Your body will need about one to three months to adjust to the pill.
+Use another form of birth control, such as latex condoms, during the first week.
+After the first week of taking pills regularly, you can use only the pill for birth control.

 What if I forget to take a pill?

-Any time you forget to take a pill, you must use another form of birth control until you finish the pill pack.
 When you forget to take a pill, you increase the chance of releasing an egg from your ovary.
 If you miss your period and forgot to take one or more pills, get a pregnancy test.
-If you miss two periods even though you have taken all your pills on schedule, get a pregnancy test.
 If you have any questions about missing doses or if you have pregnancy concerns, call your doctor.

 Are there side effects associated with the pill?

-Yes, although the majority are not serious.
+Yes, although the majority of the side effects are not serious.
 They include:

 - Sore or swollen breasts